Author Hewitt Tomlin is the CEO and co-founder of TeamBuildr

 For example, discounting a membership or package will create short-term value for a customer - an effective tool for getting people in the door.
 However, discounts alone cannot lead to long-term loyalty.
 Rather, the value should be considered something that can consistently be delivered in surplus.
 D1’s interpretation of this is how members are greeted by the staff each time they walk into the facility.
 Creating an environment of positivity, high energy, care, focus, and attention can potentially make an hour at D1 the best moment of the member’s day.

-Will then proceeds to share how periodically Coach Stuckey would ask him “Can you keep it up?” throughout his 4-year career before graduating a Captain with a National Title on the way to the NFL.
+Will then proceeds to share how periodically Coach Stuckey would ask him “Can you keep it up?” throughout his 4-year career as he graduated a Captain with a National Title on the way to the NFL.

-Being in my 13th year of owning and operating TeamBuildr/GymStudio, consistency, and longevity are my biggest challenges at times.
+Being in my 13th year of owning and operating TeamBuildr and GymStudio, consistency and persistence are my biggest challenges at times.
 Can I keep it up?
 Can I keep putting the work in?
 Simply asking myself the question rhetorically makes me think about what tactics I can employ to stay in it for the long run.

 No Comments Yet